xiao-fang/xiao-fang.github.io/source/_posts/npm-bower-git-etc-proxy-configs.md

 export npm_config_https_proxy=[Your Proxy]:[Proxy Port]
 ```

-Note: After updated the .bash_profile or .bashrc, you should run one of the following commands to make the configuration active for the current session.
+Note: After updated the `.bash_profile` or `.bashrc`, you should run one of the following commands to make the configuration active for the current session.

 ```bash
 source ~/.bashrc